pkjamadagni2023/google-cloud/Google_Cloud_Engineer.md

 	echo $(hostname -i)
 	echo "Hello World from $(hostname)"
-	echo "Hello World from $(hostname) $(hostname -i)" echo "Hello world from $(hostname) $(hostname -i)" > /var/www/html/indexhtml sudo service apache2. start
+	echo "Hello World from $(hostname) $(hostname -i)" echo "Hello world from $(hostname) $(hostname -i)" > /var/www/html/index.html echo "Hello world from $(hostname) $(hostname -i)" > /var/www/html/index.html sudo service apache2 start
 	--
 10. IP address
 	 - VPC Network -> External IP addresses -> Reserve static address
 	 - VM is created in a specific zone (Regional IP to be set)
 	 - Static
 		- Remains same even if VM is restarted
 		- It remains attached even if VM is stopped
 		- Manual deletion is necessary if not used
 		- Incur costs even when not used, explicit release is needed
 		- It can be switched to another VM instance in the same project
 	 - Ephemeral
 		- Changes everytime VM is restarted
 11. Instance template
 	- Automate VM creation
 	- Select machine type, image, labels, startup script